About World Medicine

-Teams of volunteers are recruited and selected and receive training before undertaking a project whether in the UK or Overseas.
-A full de-brief with qualified counsellors on return from the project is also offered.
-A Project Leader is assigned for each project.
+Teams of volunteers are recruited and selected, and receive training before undertaking a project whether in the UK or overseas.
+We offer a full debrief to project volunteers on their return.
+A project leader is assigned for each project.

 Monitoring and evaluation reports for all projects undertaken are a necessary requirement and this is jointly managed by the Project Leader and World Medicine Administration.